Hubbard, Texas

 Hubbard is a city in Hill County, Texas, United States.
 It was named for Texas Governor Richard B. Hubbard.
 The city is 42 mi northeast of Waco.
-The population was 1,394 at the 2020 census, down from 1,423 at the 2010 census.
+Its population was 1,394 at the 2020 census, down from 1,423 at the 2010 census.

 History

 Hubbard was named after Richard B. Hubbard, the 16th governor of Texas.
 He was on hand at the sales of the first town lots on August 11, 1881.
 The city was organized when the railroads were built through this section of the state.
 Its first bank was organized in 1881.
-In 1895 mineral water was discovered in Hubbard.
+In 1895, mineral water was discovered in Hubbard.
 This spawned several bath houses and a sanitarium.
 Hubbard's reputation as a health resort contributed to its population increase.
 On March 10, 1973, an F4 tornado destroyed about a third of Hubbard, including half of the business district, killing six people and injuring 77.

 Geography

 Hubbard is located in southeastern Hill County.
 Texas State Highway 31 passes through the center of town, leading northeast 26 mi to Corsicana and southwest 29 mi to Waco.
 State Highway 171 crosses Highway 31 in the center of Hubbard, leading northwest 24 mi to Hillsboro, the Hill county seat, and southeast 23 mi to Mexia.

-According to the United States Census Bureau, Hubbard has a total area of 5.2 km2, of which 0.1 km2, or 1.92%, are water.
+According to the United States Census Bureau, Hubbard has a total area of 5.2 km2, of which 0.1 km2, or 1.92%, is covered by water.